eliserothberg/imageWrangler/README.md

 # imageWrangler
-Chrome extension - right click to save images and their url to a specific bookmark folders
+Chrome extension - right click to save an image url with the site url as its title to a bookmark folder named "ImageWrangler"